China–Iran relations: Culture

-Recently, Chinese restaurants have appeared in Tehran.
-In popular culture the Chinese have turned their focus towards Iran in the fields of literature, television and cultural events.
-These bear witness to China's attempts to create a positive image in order to uphold existing relations and to nurture projected ones.
-The soft power pipelines, too, that the Iranians have exerted towards China has been received with open arms., In addition, China opened the Confucius institute at University of Tehran and at the University of Mazandaran.
+Chinese culture has influenced Iran's literature, television, and cultural events.
+An example of this influence is the opening of Chinese restaurants in Tehran.
+China wants to create a positive image of itself, in order to uphold existing and future relations.
+Iran's similar attempts of cultural influence inside of China have been received with open arms.
+In addition, China opened the Confucius Institute at the University of Tehran and at the University of Mazandaran.